temporalio/documentation/docs/application-development-guide.md

 - `PARENT_CLOSE_POLICY_TERMINATE`
 - `PARENT_CLOSE_POLICY_REQUEST_CANCEL`

-The Child Workflow Options are then applied to the the instance of `workflow.Context` by using the `WithChildOptions` API, which is then passed to the `ExecuteChildWorkflow()` call.
+The Child Workflow Options are then applied to the instance of `workflow.Context` by using the `WithChildOptions` API, which is then passed to the `ExecuteChildWorkflow()` call.

 - Type: [`ParentClosePolicy`](https://pkg.go.dev/go.temporal.io/api/enums/v1#ParentClosePolicy)
 - Default: `PARENT_CLOSE_POLICY_ABANDON`